 Your child should get the COVID‑19 vaccine even if they already had COVID‑19.
 Studies have shown that the vaccines can trigger a COVID‑19 immune response stronger than the one naturally present in people who had COVID‑19.

-Will my child need a COVID‑19 booster shot or a shot annually?
+Will my child need a COVID‑19 booster or a yearly shot?

-Currently, booster shots are approved for everyone 18 and older.
-Learn more about COVID‑19 vaccine booster shots.
+Booster shots are recommended by the CDC for everyone who is eligible, including kids ages 5 and older.
+Learn more about COVID‑19 vaccine booster shots and if your child is eligible.

 Can my child get the COVID‑19 vaccine at the same time as other vaccines?